-Riesling is one of the most versatile grape varieties.
-Many people may think Riesling is a bulk sweet uninteresting wine that can be found on the bottom shelves of supermarkets.
-But this could not be further from the truth.
-This grape actually has the potential to produce wines that range from bone dry to lusciously sweet, from cheerful to contemplative and from fresh fruit flavours to ripe.
+Riesling is one of the world's most versatile grape varieties.
+It has the potential to produce wines that range from completely dry to lusciously sweet, from simple to complex, and from fresh fruit flavours to ripe.

 On the vine

-Riesling’s natural home is the cool climate of Germany, where it has been documented as having been used to make wines from at least 1435!
-One of the dangers of a cool climate is spring frosts.
-These frosts can damage the young bud of the vine and severely affect quality and yields (the amount of grapes grown) for both this and the next year.
+Riesling’s natural home is Germany, where it has been documented as having been used to make wines from at least 1435!
+Many of Germany's wine regions experience a cool climate, with an annual threat of spring frosts.
+These frosts can damage the young bud of the vine and severely affect both the quality and the quantity of wine produced.

-Luckily, this grape buds late, meaning that the threat of these frosts are minimised, and Riesling can then ripen in the sunny German summer where it develops its distinctive aromatic and perfumed notes which we will discuss below.
+Luckily, Riesling buds late, meaning that the threat of these frosts are minimised, and Riesling can then ripen in the sunny German summer where it develops its distinctive aromatic and perfumed aromas.

 If you're keen to look "behind the label", with the Level 2 Award in Wines, you'll gain an understanding of the factors that influence the style and quality of the wines you love and discover new styles and regions.
 Tap here to find out more.

-Riesling, unlike other varieties, such as Chardonnay, retains its high zesty acidity long into the growing season.
+Riesling, unlike other varieties such as Chardonnay, retains its refreshingly high acidity long into the growing season.
 This allows it to develop the depth and complexity which makes this wine so unique.
 In Germany, the growing season can extend into late summer or even autumn.

 Producing Riesling wines

-This long season gives winemakers the choice of when to harvest their grapes based on the style that they want to produce.
+The long growing season gives winemakers the choice of when to harvest their grapes based on the style that they want to produce.
 As these grapes ripen, winemakers must consider two things: flavours and sugars.

-Firstly, as these grapes ripen, they develop from floral (white blossom) and citrus fruit notes (lemon and lime) to stone fruits (peach and nectarine) to eventually ripe tropical notes (pineapple and mango).
-The later a winemaker picks the more towards the tropical style the wine will be.
+As these grapes ripen, they develop from floral (white blossom) and citrus fruit notes (lemon and lime) to stone fruits (peach and nectarine) to eventually ripe tropical notes (pineapple and mango).
+Typically, the later the grapes are picked, the riper the fruit flavours will be in the wine.

-Secondly, as a grape ripens it accumulates sugar.
-In winemaking, during fermentation, yeast eat the sugar and transform it into alcohol.
-If a winemaker makes a dry wine, all the sugars in the grapes are transformed into alcohol; therefore, the more sugars in the grapes, the more potential alcohol a wine can have.
-However, with this variety, winemakers can choose to stop the fermentation meaning that not all of the sugars have been converted into alcohol.
-The resulting wine is low in alcohol (usually under 10% abv) and is sweet.
+As a grape ripens, it also accumulates sugar.
+During wine fermentation, yeast eat the sugar and transform it into alcohol.
+If a winemaker makes a dry wine, all the sugars in the grapes are transformed into alcohol.
+Usually, more sugars in the grapes = more potential alcohol a wine can have.
+However, winemakers can choose to stop the fermentation early, when some of the sugar remains unfermented.
+The resulting wine is low in alcohol (usually under 10% abv) with some sweetness on the palate.

 Let’s imagine some grapes are harvested late in the season.
 They will have flavours of ripe stone and tropical fruit with high levels of sugars in the grapes.
 The winemaker has several options.
 On the one hand, they could ferment all the sugar in the grapes, meaning all the sugars turn into alcohol, and the resulting wine is possibly 13% abv and is dry.